 - Create groups of vehicles or drivers running CoPilot.
 You may want to create a single group or multiple groups based on types of vehicles, business units, locations, etc.

 - Create and assign Vehicle Routing Profiles to vehicle or driver groups.
-A Vehicle Routing Profile contains the settings that tell CoPilot how create the best routes for your specific vehicles and preferences.
+A Vehicle Routing Profile contains the settings that tell CoPilot how to create the best routes for your specific vehicles and preferences.

 Working with ContentTools